 - see the big picture for longer-term projects, and persevere.

 No single website can be representative across the board.
 Once you have a sense of where you may be going, you will find the information you need by focusing your online searches and talking to the right people.
 Also, consider doing some of the relevant coursework introduced above.

 As noted earlier, in regard to job profiles, terms of employment, opportunities for promotion and so on, there are considerable differences between regions, countries, and individual institutions.
 Still, there are many sources of information that will help students to identify the issues, opportunities, and choices they may encounter, regardless of where these sources are based and who is their primary intended audience.
 For example:

-- The university’s Career Service (primarily meant for Bachelor’s and Master’s students, but with much online information that is equally useful for PhD students), and the Humanities center for career advice to employees; even if PhD students are not formally part of their client group, they may be able to offer informal advice
+- The university’s Career Service (primarily meant for Bachelor’s and Master’s students, but with much online information that is equally useful for PhD candidates), and the Humanities center for career advice to employees; even if PhD candidates are not formally part of their client group, they may be able to offer informal advice

-- Columbia University: academic and other career resources for PhD students
+- Columbia University: academic and other career resources for PhD candidates

-- UC Berkeley: academic and other career resources for PhD students
+- UC Berkeley: academic and other career resources for PhD candidates

 - The Prospects website (UK) academic jobs page and non-academic jobs page

 - The Versatile PhD (US), for non-academic careers